ThirdRealityStudios/SquareAndMultiply/README.md

 **Square and Multiply**

 This is a simple implementation of the Square and Multiply algorithm.
-It is used for example for the RSA encryption algorithm.
+It is used for example in the RSA encryption algorithm.

 **Note!**